In this article

 The 3 expense recognition methods

-Recognizing an expense means recording it during the period it’s incurred or when it helps to generate revenue to accurately reflect that period’s financial performance.
+Recognizing an expense means recording it during the period it’s incurred or when it helps to generate revenue.
+Here are the three methods you can use to recognize expenses:

 Method 1: Immediate recognition

-Immediate recognition is the most intuitive way of recording an expense.
+Immediate recognition is the most straightforward way of recording an expense.
 In this method, you recognize an expense when you incur it.
 For instance, you can immediately recognize fixed periodic expenses such as rent payments, utility bill payments, and selling costs.

 Method 2: Systematic and rational allocation